Betty: A novel (Hardcover)

 A stunning, lyrical novel set in the rolling foothills of the Appalachians about a young girl and the family truths that will haunt her for the rest of her life.

 “A girl comes of age against the knife.”

-Inspired by generations of her family and dedicated to her mother, Tiffany McDaniel sets out to free the past by telling this heartbreaking yet magical story--a remarkable novel that establishes her as one of the freshest and most important voices in American fiction.
+Inspired by generations of her family, Tiffany McDaniel sets out to free the past by delivering this heartbreaking yet magical story—a remarkable novel that establishes her as one of the most important voices in American fiction.

 About the Author

 Tiffany McDaniel is a novelist, poet, and visual artist born and raised in Ohio.
 She is the author of The Summer That Melted Everything.

 O Magazine's "Best Books to Pick Up Before Summer Ends"

 E!
 Online's "17 Books to Check Out Before the End of Summer"

 Sheerluxe's "Six New Books to Read This August"